A Survey of Natural Language Generation: Text Expansion

 where $\textbf{U}_{1}$ and $\textbf{V}_{1}$ are trainable parameters.
 To determine how much the $i$-th memory entry should be updated, the adaptive gate mechanism is adopted:

 where $\textbf{U}_{1}$ and $\textbf{V}_{1}$ are trainable parameters. $\textbf{M}_{t}^{i}$ is updated by:

 in which \textbf{1} refers to the vector with all elements 1 and $\odot$ denotes point-wise multiplication.
-Following their work, Qiao \textit{et al.} \cite{qiao2020a-sentiment-controllable} propose a topic-to-essay generator based on the conditional variational auto-encoder framework to control the sentiment, and introduces a topic graph attention mechanism to sufficiently use the structured semantic information which is ignored in \cite{yang2019enhancing}, so the quality of essay generation is further improved.
+Following their work, Qiao \textit{et al.} \cite{qiao2020a-sentiment-controllable} propose a topic-to-essay generator based on the conditional variational auto-encoder framework to control the sentiment, and introduces a topic graph attention mechanism to sufficiently use the structured semantic information which is ignored in \cite{yang2019enhancing}, so that the quality of generated essays is further improved and reaches the state-of-the-art level at present on the mainstream datasets (e.g., ZhiHu).